 What makes the Ross gouge unique?

 It is the simple, common-sense design of the carriage/bed working in perfect harmony, the massive shaft/bushing that will not wear out, the unparalleled accuracy of machining each part to exact tolerances, and the complex geometry of the blade.
 The highly accurate curve is neither a true radius nor a parabolic curve.
 Instead, it is a complex geometry tried and tested after decades of proven performance.
 The 'radius' can be easily changed to accomodate custom drop-off tapers.
 Our standard curve produces reeds with smaller, stable openings.
 However, we can alter the curve to accommodate custom tip-opening preferences.
 We can change the curve to raise or lower middle G's, top-space E-natural, and help bring the low register into focus and up in pitch.
 Each blade is made from air-hardened steel and surface ground to extreme tolerances after hardening.
-This is the most durable and accurate blade available.

 Allen screws are used throughout to maintain years of worry-free ease of adjustment to the machine.
 Allen heads are less likely to strip than standard screws.